Colleges With Co-Op Programs: What You Need to Know

 Co-op programs are typically paid, which means co-op also has financial benefits.
 With the monetary compensation for work you did in co-op, you can alleviate costs that often accompany your studies, such as tuition, bills, rent, and many others.

-Co-op programs can help students lift a huge burden off their shoulders, allowing them to earn while they learn with much fewer hindrances along the way.
+Co-op programs can help students relieve a huge burden by allowing them to earn while they learn with fewer obstacles.

 5. Co-op Gives you the Opportunity to Network